kekslol24/mast-cell-detection-thesis/hpc/experiment_log.md

 curves is optimistically biased and will not generalise.

 **Correct approach:** use the threshold determined from LOPO cross-validation, where every evaluation was on a truly held-out patient.
-The currently deployed threshold (`conf=0.58`) was established this way and should be inherited by the final all-data model unless a separate held-out calibration set is available.
+Concretely: pick the conf where recall on the LOPO test folds stays at or above the clinical floor, read off the `R_curve.png` or from the per-fold recall table.
+The final all-data model should inherit that threshold.
+A separate held-out calibration set would give an even cleaner estimate.